epam/EPAM-AI-RUN-Marketplace/README.md

    * `--access-key ACCESS_KEY`: Use the flag if the `.aws/credentials` file has not been updated.
    * `--secret-key SECRET_KEY`: Use the flag if the `.aws/credentials` file has not been updated.
    * `--region REGION`:         Use the flag if the `.aws/credentials` file has not been updated.
-   * `--rds-enable`:            EPAM AI/Run™ for AWS Migration and Modernization by default rely on Postgres database deployed in EKS cluster.
-Use this key if you want switch to AWS RDS.
+   * `--rds-disable`:           EPAM AI/Run™ for AWS Migration and Modernization by default rely on AWS RDS (Postgres) database.
+Use this key if you want switch to Postgres Database deployed as a Pod in EKS cluster.
    * `--config-file FILE`:      Load configuration from file (default: deployment.conf)
    * `--help`